pythagoras-dev/parameterizable/README.md

 ## Key Classes, Methods and Functions,

 - `ParameterizableClass`: Base class for parameterizable objects.
 Derive your class from it to enable the library’s features.
+- `NotPicklableClass`: Mixin that prevents pickling/unpickling; inherit from it to make your class explicitly non-picklable.
 - `JsonSerializedObject`: A string containing JSON-serialized object.
 - `ParameterizableClass.get_params()`: Implement in your subclass to return the configuration dictionary needed to recreate the object.